-Features: A monster created from deceased human body parts
+Features: The creator of a monster put together with deceased human body parts

 Source: Mary Shelley’s 19th century novel